Generic name: atorvastatin [ a-TOR-va-sta-tin ]

 Lipitor is usually taken once a day, with or without food.
 Take the medicine at the same time each day.

-Do not break an Lipitor tablet before taking it.
+Do not break an Lipitor tablet before taking it, unless your doctor has told you to.

 You may need to stop using this medicine for a short time if you have: